AllstaRawR/FILFY/README.md

 <details>
   <summary>In Game Brightness</summary>

-1. If you find the desired brightness to be too dark (you're crazy, caves are meant to be dark, just use a lantern!), then you can enable the mod under the `Option & Auto-Toggles` section called `Lux - Brighter Dungeons & Interiors - SELECT DESIRED PLUGIN`.
+1. If you find the desired brightness to be too dark (you're crazy, caves are meant to be dark, just use a lantern!), then you can enable the mod under the `Optional & Auto-Toggles` section called `Lux - Brighter Dungeons & Interiors - SELECT DESIRED PLUGIN`.
 There are multiple plugins inside, pick the one(s) you want to use and enable them at the bottom of the load order. :)

 </details>